Shincha 2026 Hayai

 • The Shincha is naturally grown completely pesticide-free and without chemical fertilizers.

-Mr. Eiichi uses tea bushes of the Shoju cultivar—a variety he developed himself—to produce his full-bodied Sencha.
-This variety of tea plant is ready for harvest earlier than, say, Yabukita, and has a sweet, mellow flavor.
+Mr. Eiichi uses tea bushes of the Shoju cultivar—which he developed himself—to produce his full-bodied Sencha.
+This variety of tea plant is ready for harvest earlier than, for example, Yabukita, and has a naturally sweet and mellow character.
 Not sure what that means?
 We explain it in our FAQ.

 • Shincha is very fresh and has a higher moisture content than regular Sencha green tea.
 Therefore, you should drink it quickly to fully enjoy its aroma.